Murder of Pearl Bryan: Music

-In the 1910's and the 1920's, several folk songs surrounding the murder were created and popularized.
+In the 1910s and the 1920s, several folk songs surrounding the murder were created and popularized.
 The first to be recorded was by American country singer Vernon Dalhart in 1926.
-A year later, in 1927, folk singer Bradley Kincaid recorded a song named "Pearl Bryan" on the topic of the murder.
-Folk singers Dick Burnett and Leonard Rutherford also recorded their own versions in the same era.
+A year later, in 1927, folk singer Bradley Kincaid recorded a song called "Pearl Bryan" on the topic of the murder.
+Folk musicians Dick Burnett and Leonard Rutherford also recorded their own version in the same era.

 In 2001, San Francisco-based folklore band The Crooked Jades recorded a song that focused on the murder.

 Web and TV shows

 An episode of Ghost Adventures explored Bryan's murder and claims of supernatural activity at Bobby Mackey's Music World.
 The Ghost Adventures crew claim an Ovilus device allowed them to contact the spirit of Scott Jackson and hear him confess to the murder (2008).

 Bryan's murder is featured in the second episode of Most Terrifying Places in America (2009).

 The case was featured in an episode of the PRX podcast Criminal, which focused on the many versions of a folk song about the murder (2015).

 The BuzzFeed Unsolved episode called The Ghosts and Demons Of Bobby Mackey's reviewed part of Pearl's murder (2017).

 Produced by Karga Seven Pictures, the third episode of Travel Channel's Believers entitled Hell's Honky-Tonk dealt with an allegedly haunted country music nightclub, mentioning a 19th-century story of a pregnant woman's dead body that was found headless.
 Due to anonymization, names were seemingly changed and the murder was supposed to have been taking place in Tennessee (2020).

+Am episode on the YouTube channel Mystery Archives titled The Untold Story of the Demonic Bobby Mackey's mentions the history of Pearl and her murder (2023).

+Books and artwork

+An illustrated oracle card in the Southern Gothic Oracle expansion pack called The Haunts features a grisly illustration of Bryan's headless ghost wandering in the Kentucky moonlight (2021).
+The deck was designed by Stacey Williams-Ng and features a variety of Southern ghosts, monsters and cryptids.